ibm-cloud-docs/Registry/ts_firewall.md

 Accessing {{site.data.keyword.registrylong}} fails when you have a custom firewall.
 {: shortdesc}

-You set up an extra firewall in your development environment with custom settings for inbound and outbound network traffic.
+You have an extra firewall in your development environment with custom settings for inbound and outbound network traffic.
 When you try to access {{site.data.keyword.registrylong_notm}}, the connection fails.
 {: tsSymptoms}

 Your custom firewall requires certain network groups to be open for inbound and outbound network traffic to allow communication to and from the registry.